Skip to main content

 > purgetss images buttons/primary.png

-Short paths auto-resolve against purgetss/images/, so you don't need to type purgetss/images/buttons/primary.png.
-The command tries two interpretations:
+Short paths resolve against purgetss/images/, so you do not need to type purgetss/images/buttons/primary.png.
+The command tries two paths:

 1. purgetss/images/buttons/primary.png (matches the convention folder).